polysyllabic/chaos/README.md

 - Injection - Generate arbitrary messages without any controller events
 - Direct Control - Send commands directly to the output

-### Configuration=Based Game Support
+### Supporting New Games
 Individual games are supported through configuration files.
 If you want to use TCC with a new game, you merely need to create an appropriate configuration file using the correct [configuration file syntax](docs/chaosConfigFiles.md).

+When creating new games, or new mods for existing games, there are several utility programs that may be useful.
+They will be found in the `chaos/utils` directory.
+To see all the options available with these utilities, run them with -h or --help as the parameter.

+Each of these utilities is run from a shell script.
+For C++ utilities, those scripts ensure the build tree is configured and run an incremental rebuild each time before execution.

+To build C++ utilities manually from the repository root, follow these steps:

+  `cmake -S chaos -B chaos/build`
+  `cmake --build chaos/build --target chaos_parse_game_config validate_mod -j4`

+The examples below assume you're running them from the repository root.

+- `./scripts/make_modlist.sh` Generates a text list of all the mods available for chat to vote on for this game.
+If you put this somewhere accessible on the web, the chatbot can provide a link to users in response to the !chaoscmd command.

+_Basic usage:_
+`./scripts/make_modlist.sh <game-config.toml> <output.txt>`

+_Example:_
+`./scripts/make_modlist.sh chaos/examples/tlou2.toml chaos/examples/modlists/tlou2_mods.txt`

+_The option -g also lists mods by their group:_
+`./scripts/make_modlist.sh -g chaos/examples/tlou2.toml chaos/examples/modlists/tlou2_mod_groups.txt`

+- `parse_game_config` Attempts to load a game configuration file and reports any errors it encountered.
+Running this provides a syntax check on the configuration file before you try to use it for real.

+_Basic usage:_
+`./chaos/utils/parse_game_config.sh <game-config.toml>`

+_Example:_
+`./chaos/utils/parse_game_config.sh chaos/examples/tlou2.toml`

+- `validate_mod` Runs a single modifier as the Chaos engine would, but without communication with the chatbot, and by default issuing debugging messages that will tell you how the mod is being processed.
+Running the game itself while testing the mod is optional.

+_Basic usage:_
+`./chaos/utils/validate_mod.sh -g <game-config.toml> -m "<modifier name>"`

+_Example:_
+`./chaos/utils/validate_mod.sh -g chaos/examples/tlou2.toml -m "Aimbot"`

+_Write logs to a file with -o:_
+`./chaos/utils/validate_mod.sh -g chaos/examples/tlou2.toml -m "Aimbot" -o /tmp/validate_mod.log`

 ## Frequently Asked Questions